elifesciences/journal/README.md

 Running the site locally
 ------------------------

-1. `docker-compose down -v && docker-compose up --build`
+1. `docker-compose down --volumes --remove-orphans && docker-compose up --build`
 2. Open `http://localhost:8080` in your browser.

+### Changing configuration

+When running the site locally via Docker, the parameters are supplied by `/.docker/parameters.yaml`.

+To change configuration that is supplied by an environment variable, pass in the environment variable at start up.
+For example, to change the API URL:
+`docker-compose down --volumes --remove-orphans && API_URL=https://prod--gateway.elifesciences.org docker-compose up --build`.

+See `/.env` for the list of environment variables that can be passed in this way.

 Regenerating critical CSS
 -------------------------